 - Osteoporosis: Osteoporosis can cause secondary scoliosis due to bone degeneration.

 - Other causes: Poor posture, carrying backpacks or satchels, connective tissue disorders, and some injuries can cause spinal curvature.

 The risk factors for scoliosis include:

 - Age: Signs and symptoms often start during a growth spurt just before puberty.

-- Genetics: People with scoliosis may have a close relative with the condition.
+- Genetics: People with scoliosis often have a close relative with the condition.

-The Scoliosis Assocition of the United Kingdom describes five main types of scoliosis:
+The Scoliosis Association in the United Kingdom describe seven main types of scoliosis: